 Illinois Roads - I-39/US 51

-All photos are northbound.
 All of I-39 is US 51, since it was first built as 51 before receiving an Interstate designation late in the game.
 It's a useful Chicago bypass for traffic from St. Louis to Milwaukee or Madison.

-Central Illinois is wind farm country.
+As I start out NB, Central Illinois is wind farm country.
 "Busn." is IDOT standard abbreviation for what everyone else calls "Bus."
 The "Begin" sign is nice, but long after the beginning of the road, and just needs to say "39 North / Wisconsin" (and really, it should say "Rockford" as well).

-Romans would be heading to 317.
+Continuing north, Romans would be heading to 317.
 Peruvians would be herding 17 lllamas.
 This is why Illinois usually capitalizes its 'L's on these signs; the alternative is to put crossbars on the 'I'.

 A railroad crosses the Illinois River in Peru, west of I-39.
+It's the 1893 LaSalle Railroad Bridge.

-I-39/US 51 hit US 20 south of Rockford.
+I-39/US 51 NB hit US 20 south of Rockford.
 Originally planned to head into the city, with room for a modified cloverleaf if extended, I-39/US 51 instead head east to meet nearby I-90.
 I can't see the need for two parallel freeways, but maybe bringing US 51 off of the Tollway and into IL 251 north of downtown would be useful.
 As it is, I-39, which was born in 1984, wasn't extended along I-90 until 1996, and in that time the Illinois Tollway decided that its entire length is I-90.
 39 gets very little attention, even with new signs like this ISTHA fractional milepost.

 Continue south on US 51